thiagotognoli/cloud-functions-typescript-template/README.md

 ```
 "config": {
-  "function_name": "Your function name, it must match the name of export function in index.ts.",
+  "function_name": "Your function name",
-  "region": "europe-west1 or us-east1 or us-central1 or asia-northeast1",
+  "region": "us-central1 or europe-west1 or us-east1 or asia-northeast1",
   "gcp_project": "Your GCP project name",
-  "runtime": "nodejs8"
+  "runtime": "nodejs16",
+  "entry_point": "Your function entrypoint name, it must match the name of export function in index.ts.",
+  "extra_params": "Extra params to gcloud deploy"
 }
 ```